GamesTrap/TRAP/Dependencies/DiscordGameSDK/Install.md

 ### Linux

-The discord_game_sdk.so file will be automatically copied to /usr/local/lib during linking
+The libdiscord_game_sdk.so file will be automatically copied to the executables folder.